Supergirl (TV series): Filming

+On March 12, 2020, production was suspended due to the COVID-19 pandemic.

+Filming for the sixth season was delayed due to issues receiving COVID-19 test results, ultimately beginning later in fall 2020.

 Broadcast

-In Canada, Supergirl aired in a sim-subbed simulcast on Global with the American broadcast in the first season; the second season saw it move to Showcase in the same arrangement.
+In Canada, Supergirl aired in a sim-subbed simulcast on Global alongside the American broadcast during the first season.
+For the second season, the series moved to Showcase under the same arrangement.

-The series premiered on October 29, 2015, in the United Kingdom on Sky One.
-The series premiered in Australia on December 6, 2015, on FOX8.
+In the United Kingdom, Supergirl premiered on Sky One on October 29, 2015.

+In Australia, Supergirl premiered on FOX8 on December 6, 2015.

 Reception

 Critical response

-Review aggregation website Rotten Tomatoes gave the first season a 92% approval rating from critics with an average rating of 7.53/10, based on 72 reviews.
+Review aggregation website Rotten Tomatoes gave the first season of Supergirl a 92% approval rating from critics, with an average rating of 7.53/10, based on 72 reviews.
 The site's consensus states: "Melissa Benoist shines as Superman's plucky little cousin in Supergirl, a family-friendly comic-book adaptation that ditches cynicism for heart."
 Metacritic, which uses a weighted average, reported "generally favorable reviews" with an assigned score of 75 out of 100, based on reviews from 38 critics.
-Cliff Wheatley of IGN gave the pilot episode a 7/10, praising Melissa Benoist's performance as Kara and the fun take on the Superman mythos.
+Cliff Wheatley of IGN gave the pilot episode a 7/10, praising Benoist's performance as Kara and the fun take on the Superman mythos.

 Rotten Tomatoes gave the second season a 92% approval rating from critics with an average rating of 7.88/10, based on 20 reviews.
-The site's consensus reads, "The arrival of the more famous cousin in Supergirl does nothing to detract from the show's lead, who continues to deliver strength, action, and relatability."
+The site's consensus reads: "The arrival of the more famous cousin in Supergirl does nothing to detract from the show's lead, who continues to deliver strength, action, and relatability."
 Metacritic reported "universal acclaim" with an assigned score of 81 out of 100, based on reviews from 4 critics.

-The third season holds an 78% approval rating on Rotten Tomatoes based on 15 reviews, with an average rating of 6.9/10.
+The third season holds a 78% approval rating on Rotten Tomatoes based on 15 reviews, with an average rating of 6.9/10.
 The critical consensus states: "Heavier themes lead to higher stakes, but Supergirl gives its eponymous heroine and her fellow supers plenty of room for growth, creating a well-balanced, engaging third season."